eclipse-basyx/basyx-java-server-sdk/examples/BaSyxReverseProxy/README.md

 # BaSyx V2 Apache Example

-This folder contains an example configuration for setting up the BaSyx V2 infrastructure with nginx.
+This folder contains an example configuration for setting up the BaSyx V2 infrastructure with Apache.

 After executing